graasp/graasp-app-code-capsule/docs/SETUP.md

 Source: [Cypress docs on code-coverage](https://docs.cypress.io/guides/tooling/code-coverage#What-you-ll-learn)

-Setting up code-coverage is usefull to measure the fraction of the code that is covered by tests.
+Setting up code-coverage is useful to measure the fraction of the code that is covered by tests.
 In a React application created with CRA and using cypress tests, one cans add code-coverage by using the following package: `@cypress/code-coverage`, `@cypress/instrument-cra` and `nyc`.
 Run the following command to add them to your project:

 `yarn add @cypress/code-coverage @cypress/instrument-cra nyc`

-Next step is to add the require falg to the start script launching the application so it can instrument the code.
+Next step is to add the required flags to the start script launching the application, so it can instrument the code.
 Your start command should look something like this where we added the `-r @cypress/instrument-cra`:

 `"start": "react-scripts -r @cypress/instrument-cra start"`